estoicodev/website-mauricodev/content/pages/about.md

 Like many other people, I've also learned (and continue to learn) web development on a self-taught basis.
 But I'm not only interested in that.
 I like sports, philosophy, mathematics, design, neuroscience, among other things.

-Everything that I am, I want to gather and offer to others.
+Everything that I am and I learn I want to gather and offer to others.
 Only that.

 This is a brief description of me, if you want to know a little more than I think, you can check [my blog on Medium](https://medium.com/@mauriciocarrasco), and If you like to contact me to talk about more, I'm very active on [my Twitter](https://twitter.com/mauricodev).